Redphoenix604/HeliRetextures/README.md

 ## Things To Note

-##### Once you have loaded the server with the pbo, it will create new .json files in your server config folder.
+##### Once you have loaded the server with the pbo, it will create new .json files (for the newly added helicopters) in your server config folder.
-##### Youll need to change "c_camDistance" From 10.0, to 15.0 in the appropriate heli.
+##### Youll need to change "c_camDistance" From 10.0, to 15.0 in the appropriate heli json.
 Otherwise in third person its tight close to the tail.

 Helicopters:
 ![alt text](https://i.imgur.com/XNIXtJL.png "Helicopters")